 Pete was the Green Man every May Day for East Suffolk Morris for many years and continued for over 20 years as the Wren Bearer for the Cutty Wren ceremony enacted each Boxing Day by Old Glory Molly in Middleton Suffolk.
 He also founded the Magic Mummers and helped organise various folk clubs and festivals: including the Real Music Club Ipswich, Feast of Folk Ickworth, Folk at Snape Maltings, Felixstowe Folk Festival, Shotley Boat Festival, Toad & Raspberry Ipswich.

 He has also regularly sung with folk bands such as WYSIWYG, Bunkas & Rope and rock bands incuding Pyramid of Goats, Prof Keatons Experiment and Infra Red.
-Nowadays his entertaining revolves around re-enactment, lecturing and story telling as well as the odd bit of acting and filming.
+Nowadays his entertaining revolves around lecturing and story telling as well as the odd bit of acting and filming.
 He recently retired from twenty years of guiding ghost walks around Ipswch.
 Since retiring Pete has also taken up painting.

 Pics: (Top) 'Last Journey' film with John West.
 (Middle) Orc & Villager in Lord of the Rings prequel 'Born of Hope' film (Bottom) Dr Watson in a Sherlock Holmes Murder Mystery with the Irregular Special Players.